johlym/johnathan.org/_drafts/_posts/the-static-site-book.md

 * A few example sites and how to build them from start to finish using what we've just learned.

 As far as a release date, I can only imagine it'll be somewhere between the end of 2018 and all of 2019.
 I've never done this before so it'll likely take a lot longer than more seasoned writers.

+The working title is simply: _The Static Site Book_.

 If there's anything in particular you'd like to see, [please let me know](/contact.html).
 I'd love to have the community's help in making this happen.